Sjoa River - Source to Mouth

 * Rapids can change from year to year due to it being a dynamic river that has a fair amount of bed-load distribution and rock movement.
 This is due to the near entire freezing of the flow and occasional isgangs (river ice avalanches) when the river ice sheet collapses under the weight of damming in the winter months, and/or due too flood conditions after heavy precipitation combined with warm weather melting snow in the highlands in the summer.
 Both of these natural phenomena's can move thousand of tons of bed-load and rock downriver during individual events.

-* River water clarity & colour can vary from the classic emerald see-through glacier fed low flows to the milky green-blue releases from the Veo dam, or the brandy-like tannins after local rains.
+* River water clarity & colour can vary from the classic emerald see-through low flows to the milky green-blue glacial releases from the Veo dam, or the brandy-like tannins after local rains.
 In high water, a murky and sandy suspension load is present.
 Flood waters are dark, muddy & debris strewn with wood & whole trees, and the ominous sound of rolling rocks is noticeably present.

-Water flow and levels
+Sjoa flow and water levels

-* There is a physical/electronic gauge approximately 100 meters after Faukstad Bridge on river left, which also has web access at http://sildre.nve.no/Station/2.595.0 The river level at this point is measured as metres above sea level, Vannstand.
-This data is also converted to flow, as cubic metres per second, Vannføring and may give a better understanding of flow conditions for visiting river travellers.
-The Sjoa can vary anything between 5 m3/s (early spring low) and 954 m3/s (flood in 2011).
+Vannstand (Stage), is the river level at this point measured as metres above sea level(m.a.s.l.).
+Vannføring (Discharge) is the data converted to flow, as cubic metres per second, and may give a better understanding of flow conditions for visiting river travellers.

 * Approximate conversions.